voxsim/knowledge/web/http-request-methods.md

 Cacheable	No
 Allowed in HTML forms	No

-## TRACE
-The TRACE method performs a message loop-back test along the path to the target resource.

 ## PATCH
 The PATCH method is used to apply partial modifications to a resource.
 The HTTP PATCH request method applies partial modifications to a resource.